marshki/about_dis_mac/README.md

 Tested to run on macOS:

+* 10.15 Catalina
 * 10.14 Mojave
 * 10.13 High Sierra
 * 10.12 Sierra

-Test to run on macOS, but no longer receives updates:
+Tested to run on macOS, but no longer receives updates:

 * 10.11 El Capitan
 * 10.10 Yosemite